 - This also may change when it comes to pre and post workout nutrition.
 Your post training meal is going to be your most protein/carb rich meal, this would call for 2 handfuls of protein.

-- Secondly, it’s easier to consume the right amount of food if you spread it out like this.
+From an anecdotal perspective, it’s just going to make it easier to consume the right amount of food if you spread it out like this.
 This is not because we are “Keeping the furnace burning”, or whatever they said in the 80’s bodybuilding era.
 A lot of people are stuck at a plateau because they can’t eat enough calories and this can help with that.

 - Veggies– For this category you will shoot for 1 handful per meal, preferably greens.
 This is not limited to 1 handful but it is crucial for you to consume at least 1 handful of veggies per meal.